 Gabe Bronk, PhD

 The National Science Foundation has provided initial funding as part of the I-Corps program at Brandeis University.
 We are currently looking for new funding sources and very much appreciate donations (click the Donate button on the right).

 Gabe Bronk holds a Ph.D. in physics and B.S. in biochemistry, both from Brandeis University.
+He is currently a postdoctoral fellow at Harvard Medical School and McLean Hospital.
 He has designed and taught classes at the high school level (for homeschoolers) and college level (at Brandeis), including project-based courses funded by the Howard Hughes Medical Institute.
 His breadth of scientific knowledge and experience working in both experimental and computational research allows him to effectively communicate in-depth scientific concepts and the research process.
 Gabe hopes that your students will wholeheartedly enjoy Reach Into Research’s lessons and will laugh at Gabe’s jokes sometimes.

 Vivekanand Pandey Vimal taught physics, environmental science and chemistry at Waltham High School in Waltham, MA for 6 years and worked on education projects for an NGO India.
 He received a Ph.D. in neuroscience from Brandeis University and a B.S in Physics from Boston University and is currently a postdoctoral fellow in the Ashton Graybiel Spatial Orientation Lab at Brandeis.
 He founded and directed a summer program where high school students were paired with mentors and spent 6 weeks conducting STEM research projects in labs, and currently he is co-developing and co-teaching a course called "Introduction to Research" at Waltham High School.
 You can learn more about him on his webpage: https://sites.google.com/view/vivekanandpandeyvimal